 member, or the parent of your child or expected child, it’s vital

-that you reach out to a Toms River domestic violence lawyer who can help.
+that you reach out to an Ocean County domestic violence lawyer who can

-Additionally, if you have been accused of this action it is equally important
+help.
+Additionally, if you have been accused of this action it is equally

 At Stolfe Zeigler New Jersey Family Law Group, we are here to provide you